-- We agreed our 8 Big Ideas, which will bring economic growth to the city. - We're attracting business, talent, investment and students to the region through Destination Wellington. - We helped establish the Business Improvement District in Miramar, which will boost the local economy. - We developed international relationships, including leading a delegation of 30 organisations to China and Japan. - We're establishing the Wellington Regional Economic Development Agency with other councils in the region.
+- · We agreed our eight big ideas, which will bring economic growth to the city. - We're attracting business, talent, investment and students to the region through Destination Wellington. - We helped establish Business Improvement District in Miramar, which will boost the local economy. - We developed international relationships, including leading a delegation of 30 organisations to China and Japan. - We're establishing the Wellington Regional Economic Development Agency with other councils in the region.